Saint of the Day February 03

 576 St. Lawrence of Spoleto Bishop “the Illuminator.” miracle worker

 of Spoleto, Italy, also called “the Illuminator.”
 He was a Syrian, forced to leave his homeland in 514 because of Arian persecution.
-He went to Rome and was ordained by Pope St. Honnisdas.
+He went to Rome and was ordained by Pope St. Hormisdas.
 He then preached in Umbria and founded a monastery in Spoleto.
 Named bishop of Spoleto, Lawrence was rejected as a foreigner until the city’s gates miraculously opened for his entrance.

 He is called “the Illuminator” because of his ability to cure physical and spiritual blindness.
 After two decades, Lawrence resigned to found the Farfa Abbey near Rome.